Vol. I, No. 1 · San Francisco

 How a connection is posted.

 mailconnect speaks two protocols at once.
-To Poke it presents a clean MCP authorization server.
-To Fastmail it speaks OAuth 2.0 with PKCE and JMAP.
+To your AI client it presents a clean OAuth 2.0 authorization server.
+To Fastmail it speaks OAuth 2.0 with PKCE and JMAP as a registered third-party app.
 The handoff in the middle is the entire point.

 You consent — once, on a real page.

-The Worker renders a consent screen that names the connecting client and the scopes it’s asking for.
+The Worker renders a consent screen that names the connecting client and explains the capability bundle mailconnect is registered for.
 From there you’re bounced to Fastmail to sign in.
 We never see your password.

 Fastmail returns a token; we hide it.

 Fastmail redirects to /auth/callback.
-The Worker exchanges the code for Fastmail access & refresh tokens, then issues an MCP token to Poke.
-Your Fastmail tokens are encrypted into that grant’s props — never logged, never shared.
+The Worker exchanges the code for Fastmail access & refresh tokens, then issues an MCP token to your client.
+Your Fastmail tokens are encrypted into that grant’s props and handed back only to the client that started the flow.

 Refresh quietly forever.

-When Poke refreshes its MCP grant, the Worker refreshes the upstream Fastmail token in the same step and rotates the encrypted props.
+When your client refreshes its MCP grant, the Worker refreshes the upstream Fastmail token in the same step and rotates the encrypted props.
 The connection ages well.

-What Poke can ask for, today & next.
+What assistants can ask for, today & next.

 Live get_account_profile